Fixed-Price Approximations in Bilateral Trade: Abstract

 \section{Abstract}

 We consider the bilateral trade problem, in which two agents trade a single indivisible item.
-It is known that the only dominant-strategy truthful mechanism is the fixed-price mechanism: given commonly known distributions of the buyer's value $B$ and the seller's value $S$, a price $p$ is offered to both agents and trade occurs if $S \le p < B$.
-The objective is to maximize either expected welfare $\E[S + (B-S) \1_{S \le p < B}]$ or expected gains from trade $\E[(B-S) \1_{S \le p < B}]$.
+It is known that the only dominant-strategy truthful mechanism is the fixed-price mechanism: given commonly known distributions of the buyer's value $B$ and the seller's value $S$, a price $p$ is offered to both agents and trade occurs if $S \leq p \leq B$.
+The objective is to maximize either expected welfare $\mathbb{E}[S + (B-S) \mathbf{1}_{S \leq p \leq B}]$ or expected gains from trade $\mathbb{E}[(B-S) \mathbf{1}_{S \leq p \leq B}]$.

-We determine the optimal approximation ratio for several variants of the problem.
+We improve the approximation ratios for several welfare maximization variants of this problem.
 When the agents' distributions are identical, we show that the optimal approximation ratio for welfare is $\frac{2+\sqrt{2}}{4}$.
-The optimal approximation for gains from trade in this case was known to be $1/2$; we show that this can be achieved even with just $1$ sample from the common distribution.
-We also show that a $3/4$-approximation to welfare can be achieved with $1$ sample from the common distribution.
+With just one prior sample from the common distribution, we show that a $3/4$-approximation to welfare is achievable.
 When agents' distributions are not required to be identical, we show that a previously best-known $(1-1/e)$-approximation can be strictly improved, but $1-1/e$ is optimal if only the seller's distribution is known.

 \end{titlingpage}